Inca Trail to Machu Picchu

 Getting closer to Machu Picchu

-Just to make it clear, downhill in these conditions does not mean rest.
+Just to make it clear, downhill in the Inca trail to Machu Picchu does not mean rest.
 Being these steep, your legs starts to shake after five minutes.
 This was not only the case for me but also for Mr. Iron Man.
 Being afraid of heights the uphill part was a nightmare.
 Its steep, narrow paths with cliffs on the sides with no bottom, it was terrifying.
 The good news is, I cured my fear of heights forever – there and then!

 Inca Trail Tours

-It is asthonishing how your body and mind adjust to the situation, entering into a survival mood.
-There is no reason to rush to the top or to the next corner.
+It is astonishing how your body and mind adjust to the situation, entering into a survival mood.
+When you’re on the Inca trail to Machu Picchu, there is no reason to rush to the top or to the next corner.
 You know that you have four hours of climbing up and down ahead of you.
 There will be just another path there, steeper than the current one!
 You try to save as much energy as possible, taking small steps, avoiding high or deep stair.
-You even try finding alternative routes and your mind slowly calms down, restlessness turns into patience.
-This is true therapy for your mind and soul!
+You even try finding alternative routes and your mind slowly calms down, restlessness turns into patients.
+The Inca trail to Machu Picchu is true therapy for your mind and soul!

 Nevertheless, while sitting in our Lima apartment and having recovered from this challenge we both agree, this was one of the toughest but the most incredible, stunning and magical adventure we have done so far!
 However, our strong recommendation is to do it according to plan in 4 days.
 Or even to take the light version of 2 days…1919

 - Before embarking on the Inca trail to Machu Picchu, you should stay in Cusco to get acclimated to the altitude.
 It’s a lovely and ancient city!
 Read my Cusco travel story and my travel guide!

 - Peru is so much more than just Machu Picchu, and capital city Lima definitely deserves some love.
 Check out my Lima travel story, travel guide, and restaurant review!